 Tuina - Treating Spinal Problems

-Each module / weekend has been uniquely designed and broken down into standalone teaching sessions allowing you to choose which of the 7 sessions you wish to attend.
-We have ensured that on each session you will always learn and cover new techniques and exercises.
+We have designed each module / weekend to be a unique standalone session allowing you to choose which of them you wish to attend.
+We have planned that on each session you will always learn and cover new techniques and exercises.

-Should you decide to attend all 7 sessions, and pass all of the assessments set, you will have qualified as a Tuina practitioner, and have a complete set of Shaolin NeiGong QiGong, and Tuina practical tools, to use in clinic for you and your patients.
+Should you decide to attend all 7 sessions, you will have a complete set of Shaolin NeiGong QiGong, and Tuina practical tools, to use in clinic for you and your patients.
 This course is importantly underpinned by QiGong training and practice which is taught throughout each of the module / weekends.

 - Spinal problems